pavelkral/Sescape/README.md

-Sescape is a simple arcade game writen in c++ and Qt4 framework.
+Sescape is a simple arcade game writen in c++ and Qt framework.

 To compile run:
 qmake